blairconrad/blairconrad.github.io/src/content/Development/2020/04-23-heroku-datastore/article.rst

 :tags: LibraryHippo, flask, heroku, database
 :series: LibraryHippo 2020
+:summary:
+    Now the Heroku-hosted LibraryHippo can perform periodic tasks, send e-mails, and scrape the Waterloo Public Library's website.
+All it needs is a datastore to tie these concepts together into a decoupled "push card status to patrons" pipeline.

 Now the Heroku-hosted LibraryHippo can perform periodic tasks, send e-mails, and scrape the Waterloo Public Library's website.
 All it needs is a datastore to tie